Socioeconomic and Class Issues in Higher Education KC Chair-Elect

 - Spotlight institutions who are running food pantries, homeless shelters, and other programs that support students of a lower socioeconomic status for others to gain resources, knowledge, and tools on duplicating or maximizing their institutional efforts

-In addition to continuing the work of the current co-chairs, our goals include:
+In addition to continuing the work of the current co-chairs, my goals include: